-Qualifications for classroom teachers include a degree in Early Childhood or a related field, or a current Child Development Associate Certification, and experience in early childhood education.
+Qualifications for classroom teachers include a degree in Early Childhood or a related field, or a current Child Development Associate Credential, and experience in early childhood education.
 At the discretion of the Director, teachers may be in the process of completing a degree or CDA certification.
-These teachers are assigned mentors.
+These teachers are assigned Shepherds, which are mentor teachers.